apache/beam/learning/tour-of-beam/learning-content/common-transforms/aggregation/sum/description.md

     KV.of(4, 33)));
 ```

-And replace `Sum.integersGlobally` on `Sum.integersPerKey` it will output the sum by key.
+And replace `Sum.integersGlobally` with `Sum.integersPerKey` it will output the sum by key.
 It is also necessary to replace the generic type:

 ```
 PCollection<KV<Integer, Integer>> output = applyTransform(input);